Emmett Ashford: Major league career

-After umpiring
+Post-umpiring career and death

 In 1971, Ashford was hired by Bowie Kuhn as a public relations adviser, a role in which Ashford spoke and held clinics on the west coast, and as far away as Korea.
 He also served as umpire-in-chief for the Alaskan summer league for three years.
 He appeared in television commercials, playing a cashier in an ad for A&P Grocery stores.
 Ashford also appeared as an umpire in the 1976 film The Bingo Long Traveling All-Stars & Motor Kings, and in episodes of Ironside, The Jacksons, and What's My Line?, in which Ashford appeared in his first major league season.
 Ashford was also a contestant on November 17, 1955, TV edition of You Bet Your Life.

-Ashford was inducted into the Baseball Reliquary's Shrine of the Eternals in 2008.
+Ashford is the subject of the documentary film Called Up: The Emmett Ashford Story.

 Ashford died of a heart attack at age 65 in Marina del Rey, California.
 Upon his death, Bowie Kuhn issued a statement, saying, "As the first black umpire in the major leagues, his magnanimous nature was sternly tested, but he was unshaken and uncomplaining, remaining the colorful, lively personality he was all his life."
 At his funeral, Ashford was eulogized by Kuhn and former USC baseball coach Rod Dedeaux.
 Ashford was cremated, and his ashes were interred in Cooperstown, New York.